Jan Michael Schuller

 PhD student

-Fidel obtained his biotechnology background at the IPN and UNAM in Mexico.
+Fidel graduated in Biotechnology and obtained a master's degree in Biochemistry in Mexico at the IPN and UNAM, respectively.
 His current projects revolve around the methanogenic machinery in archaea.
 Solving the structure of such anaerobic complexes should help unravel their activity mechanisms and interactions.

 Lena Schmück